Simple and Honest Confidence Intervals in Nonparametric Regression: General results

-Condition~\eqref{large_small_h_eq} will hold so long as it is suboptimal to choose a bandwidth such that the bias or the variance dominates asymptotically, which is the case in the settings considered here.\footnote{In typical settings, we will need the optimal bandwidth $h^*_R$ to shrink at a rate such that $(h^{*}_R)^{-2\gamma_{s}} n\to\infty$ and $h^*_R\to 0$.
+The bandwidth choice $h^{*}_{R}$ will be asymptotically optimal so long as it is suboptimal to choose a bandwidth sequence $h_{n}$ such that such that the bias or the variance dominates asymptotically, which is the case in the settings considered here.
+For our main results, we assume this directly by assuming that

+Under this condition, we only need~\eqref{performance_approx_eq} to hold for bandwidth sequences that are of the same order $(n\SC^2)^{-1/[2(\gamma_b-\gamma_s)]}$ as the optimal bandwidth $h^{*}_{R}$.\footnote{In typical settings, a necessary condition for \Cref{performance_approx_eq} to hold is that the optimal bandwidth $h^*_R$ shrinks at a rate such that $(h^{*}_R)^{-2\gamma_{s}} n\to\infty$ and $h^*_R\to 0$.
 If $\SC$ is fixed, this simply requires that $\gamma_b-\gamma_s>1/2$, which basically amounts to a requirement that $\mathcal{F}(\SC)$ imposes enough smoothness so that the problem is not degenerate in large samples.
-If $\SC=\SC_{n}\to \infty$, then the condition also requires $n^{r/2}\SC^{r-1}\to \infty$, so that $\SC$ does not increase too quickly.}
+If $\SC=\SC_{n}\to \infty$, then the condition also requires $n^{r/2}\SC^{r-1}\to \infty$, so that $\SC$ does not increase too quickly.} Note that optimal bandwidth is of the same order regardless of the performance criterion---the performance criterion only determines the optimal bandwidth constant through $t^{*}_{R}$.

+The next theorem collects implications of these derivations for the performance of different kernels.
+In particular, we consider minimax performance over bandwidth sequences, that is, bandwidth sequences $h_{n}$ that achieve the asymptotically best possible worst-case performance in large samples in the sense that $\SC^{r-1}n^{r/2}(R(\hat T(h_{n};k))-\inf_{h>0}R(\hat T(h;k)))=o(1)$.